Do Search Click-throughs help rank pages at Google?

 Google does have some patents that illustrate how they might use search click-throughs upon specific searches to determine what results they might display in search results, and where those might be ranked.

-Whether or not Google uses information about click throughs seems to be something that they have been denying, and we can’t be certain about.
-Google has told us that just because they have a patent on something doesn’t necessarily mean they are using what is described in that patent:
+Whether or not Google uses information about search click-throughs seems to be something that Google spokespeople have been denying, and it is something that we can’t be certain about.
+Google has told us that just because they have a patent on something doesn’t necessarily mean they are using what is described in that patent.
+But, a patent is filed to protect a process that may be in use, and to prevent other search engines from also using a process.
+So, for some reason, Google is protecting processes using search click-throughs that may be influencing search results.

 Do click-throughs determine whether certain pages appear in search results?
 We can’t be certain, but it appears like a possibility.